05 August 2019

 This founding philosophy continues to drive the culture and values of the organisation and is an implicit part of the care model that Assume Home Care provide.

-Developing a new corporate brand
+Developing a new corporate identity

 Like all organisations, Assured Home Care had outgrown its original branding.
 The corporate identity was overdue for an update and a fresh contemporary image was required in a more competitive environment.